Fukashiro-Yukari/add-apt-repository-debian/README.md

 ## Important

 There is no guarantee that the ppa package is absolutely stable, the ppa package is not designed to be used by Debian

+Any version of Ubuntu 21.10 (impish,jammy,kinetic) and above cannot be installed on debian, This is because debian's dpkg does not recognize the tar.zst format